soniajoseph/soniajoseph/_pages/about.md

 ## Past work

-Senior Thesis, 2019, Advised by Dr. Uri Hasson. *“Neural Encoding Models with Word Embeddings of Semantic Representation in the Human Cortex."* Thesis written on accurate and interpretable neural encoding models for semantic representation of auditory data in the human cortex, using machine learning and natural language processing models such as GloVe, on a large ECoG dataset of subjects listening to a podcast.
+Courswork, 2019, Advised by Dr. Uri Hasson. *“Neural Encoding Models with Word Embeddings of Semantic Representation in the Human Cortex."* Thesis written on accurate and interpretable neural encoding models for semantic representation of auditory data in the human cortex, using machine learning and natural language processing models such as GloVe, on a large ECoG dataset of subjects listening to a podcast.

 Coursework, 2018, Advised by Dr. David Tank. *“Refining Goal-Driven Models through Behavioral Signatures to Understand the Sensory Cortex.”* Proposal to compare the behavioral signatures of state-of-the-art neural networks (RNNs, HCNNs, ConvRNNs, ResNets) with the behavioral signature of human performance on an image recognition task with the CIFAR10 dataset to assess the biological plausibility of artificial neural nets.